datacamp/courses-introduction-to-python/chapter4.md

 # Heights of the other players: other_heights

-# Print out the median height of goalkeepers
+# Print out the median height of goalkeepers.
+Replace 'None'
+print("Median height of goalkeepers: " + str(None))

-# Print out the median height of other players
+# Print out the median height of other players.
+Replace 'None'
+print("Median height of other players: " + str(None))
 ```

 *** =solution